hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

       messagingEndpoint: <your-messaging-endpoint> # Required.
 The messaging endpoint of the bot registration.
       description: <your-description> # Optional.
 The description of the bot registration.
       iconUrl: <your-icon-url> # Optional.
 The icon url of the bot registration.
+      channels: # Optional.
+The channel configurations of the bot registration.
+        - name: msteams # Required.
+The name of Microsoft Teams channel.
+          callingWebhook: <your-calling-webhook> # Optional.
+The calling webhook of Microsoft Teams channel.
+        - name: outlook # Required.
+The name of Outlook channel.
 ```

 ## Output: